shved/bureau/README.md

 - [ ] wrap in-memory WAL implementation in Arc to cover more cases with unit tests
 - [ ] make all const usize and cast them only when encoding data
 - [ ] use different hash functions in count min sketch for better distribution (it is currently 1 function with 4 seeds)
+- [ ] make similar cache of bloom filters for the most requested and old tables
+- [ ] introduce leveled compaction to merge older tables into bigger chunks
 - [ ] experiment with better disk access concurrency with shared stateful index and thread pool of gets and separate threads for index updates
-- [ ] try to move implementaion of sstables closer to the original LSM-tree white paper
 - [ ] handle potential integer overflows where possible (cache scoring goes first)
 - [ ] build config from env at the server start
 - [ ] add workflow for testcov
 - [ ] make bin crate alfa version
+- [ ] experiment with memory arena for MemTable that is always living in RAM to reduce extra allocations
 - [ ] make a statistics unit
   - [ ] keep track of reads from deep sstables to put frequent old values to cache for longer
   - [ ] keep track of average (or better median) key-value pair size to better predict the moment to flush memtable to disk (make it based on histogram)